 Ligonier Diamond and Shops

-The Ligonier Diamond, or the downtown area of Ligonier, gives the town its small-town charm.
+The Ligonier Diamond, or the downtown area of Ligonier, gives the town its small-town charm!
 At the Diamond, you can walk around, visit local businesses, and eat at local restaurants.
-Ligonier is lovely because there are no chain restaurants or shops!
-This is a great place for shopping local and supporting local businesses.
+Ligonier is unique because there are no chain restaurants or shops within the town limited!
+The Ligonier Diamond is the best place for shopping in Ligonier!

 Throughout the year, there are events held at the Diamond such as the Ice Festival, the Pumpkin Spice Festival, and Fort Ligonier Days.
 Check these links from the Chamber of Commerce throughout the year for updated information on these events!

 Since the Diamond is the cultural and community hub of Ligonier, this spot is always beautifully decorated throughout the seasons!
 At Christmastime, there is a holiday light display.
 In the fall, its beautiful with the fall foliage.
 And during the summer, its curated with blooms and color!

 Every month the Diamond comes alive with local vendors at the Ligonier Country Market!
 Here you can shop local and support small businesses!